Suryansh2002/festof2023/readme.md

 ### 7.Set up the client script

-Now that we have set up the integrations, let’s run a client script.
+Now that we have set up the integrations, we need to set up the client script to communicate with our temperature agent.

 To do this, create a new Python file in the project folder called `client.py`, and paste the following:

 ```py
 from dotenv import load_dotenv